In this article, we will discuss in detail what are the new features that get introduced in System Center Virtual Machine Manager 1711.

 - An Intel processor with VT-x and EPT technology.

-Once the VM is in running state.
+Once the VM is in a running state.
 You can configure the nested VM as a Host.
-Run through the wizard, select the options as appropriate and complete the wizard.
+Run through the wizard, select the options as appropriate, and complete the wizard.

 Migration of VMware VMs (EFI-based VM) to Hyper-V Generation 2 VM

-Virtual Machine Manager (VMM) 2016 only supports migration of BIOS-based VMs.
-However, with VMM 1711 release, you can enable migration of EFI based VMware VMs to Hyper-V generation 2 VMs.
-VMware VMs that you migrate to Microsoft Hyper-V platform can take advantage of the all Hyper-V generation 2 features.
+Virtual Machine Manager (VMM) 2016 only supports the migration of BIOS-based VMs.
+However, with VMM 1711 release, you can enable migration of EFI-based VMware VMs to Hyper-V generation 2 VMs.
+VMware VMs that you migrate to the Microsoft Hyper-V platform can take advantage of all Hyper-V generation 2 features.